 Yes.
 Applicants are required to submit official transcripts from each institution attended.
 Applicants who have attended an institution outside the U.S. must provide certified copies and certified English translation of the transcripts.
 Non-degree students only need to submit a transcript from the most recent institution from which a degree was awarded.

 Can recommendation letters be mailed to the GMS Admissions office?

-We encourage all applicants to any degree program to have their recommenders submit their letters of support online through GEMS, our online admission tool.
-If recommenders are unable to submit electronically they may download the Graduate Medical Sciences Recommendation Form and submit a hard copy of the letter to the GMS Admissions office.
+We encourage all applicants to any degree program to have their recommenders submit their letters of support through the online application If recommenders are unable to submit electronically they may download the GMS Recommendation Form and submit a hard copy of the letter to the GMS Admissions office.
 Applicants must apply and complete the on-line application PRIOR to submitting the hard copy letters from recommenders to the GMS Admissions Office.

 What is the institution code for the GRE and TOEFL report?

 The GRE and TOEFL report institution code for the Division of Graduate Medical Sciences is 3251.
 GRE and TOEFL scores must be submitted electronically from ETS.

 Are Permanent Residents required to submit the International Applicant Coversheet or TOEFL Report?

 No, the International Applicant Coversheet is not required for Permanent Residents.
 A copy of your Green Card showing proof of residency must be sent to the Division Office before matriculation.
 An applicant who is a permanent resident of the US but English is not the native language may choose to submit a TOEFL Report.

 What is the estimate of expenses for international applicants?

 The International Students and Scholars Office provide an estimate of expenses that should be sufficient for one year of attendance at Boston University.
 The estimate of expenses for international applicants may be found here.
 Please note that the Estimate of Expenses is updated on a yearly basis.